"And if he won't tell them?"

 - Marta Bond, the illegitimate daughter of Mata Hari and James Bond in the spoofy Casino Royale (1967) is this trope played for maximum silliness.

-- Eve in North by Northwest.
-Doubly so once it's revealed she's the Reverse Mole working for the United States government.
+- Eve in North By Northwest.
+Doubly so once it's revealed she's The Mole working for the United States government.

 - Bridget von Hammersmark from Inglourious Basterds may qualify.
 She relies more on her fame from being a movie star than her sexual charm, though.
 In fact, Quentin Tarantino may have been hinting that he did intend for her to be seen as this kind of character; in the same scene, a group of German soldiers (whom she had been sitting with earlier) are playing a kind of celebrity guessing game, and Mata Hari herself is one of the answers.

-- In Mars Attacks!, the Martians send out a Martian in an Uncanny Valley woman suit to infiltrate the White House and try to assassinate the President.
-It almost works because of the Idiot Plot.
+- In Mars Attacks!, the Martians send out a Martian in a woman suit to infiltrate the White House and try to assassinate the President.
+It almost works.

 - Claire Romely (Saffron Burrows) in Enigma is suspected of being this but you only find out at the end of the film if she is.